Mortgage Q&A: “Do mortgage inquiries affect credit score?”

-This time period can range from 15-45 days, depending on which scoring formula is being used; the latest allows a 45 day shopping period, the oldest just 15 days.
+This time period can range from 15-45 days, depending on which version of the scoring formula is being used; the latest allows a 45 day shopping period, the oldest just 15 days.

-If your mortgage shopping spans a few months, it will look back at older inquiries grouped together in a typical shopping period and treat them as a single inquiry.
+If your mortgage shopping spans a few months, it will look back at older inquiries grouped together in those typical shopping periods and treat them as a single inquiry.

 Of course, mortgage inquiries can and will affect consumers differently based on their credit profile, so there’s no absolute rule.